diastom/RedLightDL/docs/QuickStart.md

-# 🚀 Quick Start Guide
+﻿# 🚀 Quick Start Guide

-Get started with PHShorts in less than 5 minutes!
+Get started with RedLight in less than 5 minutes!

 ## Installation